Seirdy/moac/CONTRIBUTING.md

 That being said, don't write tests just for the sake of ticking off a box.
 Statement coverage isn't sufficient to show that most/all statements are useful and correct.
 Other ways to measure test comprehensiveness include branch coverage (see [gobco](https://github.com/rillig/gobco)) and mutation scores (see [go-mutesting](https://github.com/zimmski/go-mutesting)).
 Should you choose to give these tools a spin (you don't have to), be aware of false positives.
 I try to keep the mutation score above 0.7 for now.

-For the CLI: this uses [testscript](https://godocs.io/github.com/rogpeppe/go-internal/testscript) to test CLI behavior.
+For the CLI: this uses [testscript](https://godocs.io/github.com/rogpeppe/go-internal/testscript) for scenario tests.

 If you want live test feedback while hacking and find the tests to be too slow (they typically take under 3s by default on my low-end notebook), set the environment variable `LOOPS` to something below `64`; running `make test-quick` will set it to `10`.
 Test-cases for password generation run multiple times because of the non-determinism inherent to random password generation.
 Tests are a bit slow since `GenPW()`'s tests have thousands of test-cases generated from combinations of possible parameters.